openstack/keystone-specs/specs/keystonemiddleware/endpoint-enforcement-middleware.rst

 ------------------

 None - endpoint enforcement will be turned off by default.
-If enabled then we search the service catalog for a given endpoint which will have a neglible impact on performance.
+If enabled then the service catalog will be processed to establish compliance with the configuration.
+No additional calls to keystone will be necessary so Impact on performance will be neglible.

 Other Deployer Impact
 ---------------------

-If enabled, deployers need to configure auth_token to turn on endpoint enforcement and define the target service endpoint to be matched.
-We assume the Service Catalog is filtered.
+The new `endpoint_binding` middleware filter is specified in the pipeline by default.
+To enable and activate the filter the deployer must define a new rule in their policy.json with a target name that matches that configured for `endpoint_binding`.
+If the deployer has customized the deployed paste.ini or otherwise is not utilizing the default paste.ini for a given project, the new middleware filter will need to be added to the paste.ini pipeline.

 Developer Impact
 ----------------